wandb/docs/content/guides/models/track/public-api-guide.md

 ## Export Data

-Use the Public API to export or update data that you have saved to W&B. Before using this API, you'll want to log data from your script — check the [Quickstart](../../quickstart.md) for more details.
+Use the Public API to export or update data that you have saved to W&B. Before using this API, log data from your script.
+Check the [Quickstart](../../quickstart.md) for more details.

 **Use Cases for the Public API**